 P4PLAY - People, Place, Policy and Practice for Play

-Overview & Aims of the ITN
+Overview & Aims

 The P4Play Marie Sklodowska-Curie Innovative Training Network (MSC ITN) is a European Joint Doctorate (EJD) programme in Occupational Science for Occupational Therapists.